Overlooked Stories Of 17 Black Women Trailblazers From The Past

 (August 15, 1818 – January 15, 1891)

-Bridget Mason (aka "Biddy") was a black female slave who became one of the richest women in Los Angeles.
+Bridget Mason (aka "Biddy") was a Black woman slave who became one of the richest women in Los Angeles.
 She was a real estate mogul and a midwife.
 She later gained her freedom thanks to the help of her white son-in-law, Charles Owens.

 Bridget birthed three daughters by her slave master, Robert Smith.
 After converting to Mormonism, Smith and his wife moved to Utah in a wagon, forcing Bridget to follow on foot.
 A church leader attempted to convince Smith to free his slaves, but Smith was unwilling.